 “Whatever funding is left in the ad-tech ecosystem is being snapped up by an increasing array of middlemen seeking to get their share of the multibillion-dollar digital ad market,” the article points out.
-In an attempt to bring some sort of transparency, we’re now seeing advertisers become a bit more choosy about partners, using SPO to slim down the number of supply-side platforms they work with.”
+“In an attempt to bring some sort of transparency, we’re now seeing advertisers become a bit more choosy about partners, using SPO to slim down the number of supply-side platforms they work with.”

-In other words, the multiplex of supply-side platforms (SSPs) and demand-side platforms (DSPs) is getting increasingly crowded.
-Advertisers have to figure out which platforms are worth getting onto and which make sense to pull out of, while publishers work toward increasing their ad revenue.
+As a result, advertisers must determine which platforms are worth getting onto and which make sense to pull out of.
+At the same time, publishers work toward increasing ad revenue.

 “With thousands of ad-tech middlemen littering the landscape and seemingly more entering daily, marketers are quickly realizing the need to be smarter about the outfits they partner with,” writes Shoshana Wodinsky for AdWeek.
 “Enter supply-path optimization, or SPO, which translates to cutting through the clutter between media buyers and the publishers they work with.”

 Header bidding is a programmatic technique that allows publishers to offer ad inventory to more than one ad exchange at once before making the call to ad servers.
 By allowing multiple bids at the same time, publishers make more money.